 - Mirrors.
 Reflection is a fantastic element to use for metal.
 You should add large mirrors into spaces where you want water or metal feng shui, even better tri-mirrors or mirrors that face each other.
 Reflection is a property of water, but metal often replicates it too.
 Think of water landscapes that reflect the trees around them.
 Reflection can make a space feel bigger; reflection typically has rounded edges.

 - Swirls, Curves, and Dots.
 When looking for patterns to put on the walls or for furniture, go for items that have abstract blotches, dots, and less cohesive edges.
 Abstract art looks great in a metal room.
 It's imaginative, it's not too strict on its meaning, and the different colors can look pretty.

 - Black and white images.
-Bright colored photos are more associated with yang.
+Bright-colored photos are more associated with yang.
 Black and white photography has more yin qualities.
 Black and white images can also look really nice in metal frames or next to metal furniture.
-This can bring out a kind of serious that helps make a room look mature.
+This can bring out a kind of seriousness that helps make a room look mature.

 - Metal safe.
 Don't worry if you don't like putting your jewelry out in your home for guests to see.
 You can also lock it all up.
 A metal safe can also look mature, serious, and sleek.